lunogram/platform/docs/docs/clients/android.md

 ```

 ### Deeplink Navigation
-To allow for click tracking links in emails can be click-wrapped in a Parcelvoy url that then needs to be unwrapped for navigation purposes.
-For information on setting this up on your platform, please see our [deeplink documentation](https://docs.parcelvoy.com/advanced/deeplinking).
+To allow for click tracking links in emails can be click-wrapped in a Lunogram url that then needs to be unwrapped for navigation purposes.
+For information on setting this up on your platform, please see our [deeplink documentation](https://docs.lunogram.com/advanced/deeplinking).

-Parcelvoy includes a method which checks to see if a given URL is a Parcelvoy URL and if so, unwraps the url, triggers the unwrapped URL and calls the Parcelvoy API to register that the URL was executed.
+Lunogram includes a method which checks to see if a given URL is a Lunogram URL and if so, unwraps the url, triggers the unwrapped URL and calls the Lunogram API to register that the URL was executed.

-To start using deeplinking in your app, add your Parcelvoy deployment URL in your activity `intent-filter`.
-Example in the sample project [dere](https://github.com/parcelvoy/android-sdk/tree/main/samples/kotlin-android-app/src/main/AndroidManifest.xml).
+To start using deeplinking in your app, add your Lunogram deployment URL in your activity `intent-filter`.
+Example in the sample project [dere](https://github.com/lunogram/android-sdk/tree/main/samples/kotlin-android-app/src/main/AndroidManifest.xml).

-Next, you'll need to update your apps code to support unwrapping the Parcelvoy URLs that open your app.
+Next, you'll need to update your apps code to support unwrapping the Lunogram URLs that open your app.
 To do so, use the `getUriRedirect(universalLink)` method.
 In your app delegate's `onNewIntent(intent)` method, unwrap the URL and pass it to the handler:

 ```kotlin
 override fun onNewIntent(intent: Intent?) {